fermenreq/Ansible/README.md

 # How it works

 Set up Ansible host file.
-In this case Im working on localhost: 127.0.0.1
+In this case we are working on localhost: 127.0.0.1

 ```
 root@osboxes:/home/osboxes/Desktop/Proyectos/STAMP/Ansible# cd /etc/ansible/